AnderbergE/mWorld/README.md

 ## Known Issues
 * The speech and sound effects do not work on any IE version tested.
 * Phaser/PIXI/Firefox has a bug with positioning of text.
-It is set to high.
+It is set too high.

 ## Documentation
 UPDATED: 2014-09-05